Render HTML file in NodeJS/ExpressJS

 Let’s install Express.

-Great. let’s move forward and learn about the function we are going to use to render HTML file in Express.
+Great. let’s move forward and learn about the function we will use to render HTML files in Express.

 Step 2: Using sendFile() function

-ExpressJS provides sendFile() function which will basically send HTML files to browser which then automatically interpreted by browser.
-All we need to do is in every route to deliver an appropriate HTML file.
+ExpressJS provides the sendFile() function, which can send HTML files to the browser and is then automatically interpreted by the browser.
+All we need to do is deliver an appropriate HTML file in every route.

-When user hit main URL deliver index.html :
+For Example: When the user hits the main URL delivers index.html :

 app.get('/',function(req,res) {